Minds On

 Source: Foster, J. E., & Eccles, W. J. (2019, November 1).
 Fur Trade in Canada.
 The Canadian Encyclopedia. https://www.thecanadianencyclopedia.ca/en/article/fur-trade.

-Inquiry is a multi-step process used to formulate questions, gather, organize, and analyze information, evaluate and draw conclusions, and communicate results.
-Although the stages are not always done in the same order, the following graphic from the Ontario Ministry of Education provides a summary of these steps.
-Examine the following diagram to examine how the steps relate.
+Inquiry is a multi-step process used to formulate questions, gather, organize, and analyze information, evaluate, and draw conclusions, and communicate results.

-Choose one of the following topics to further explore using a variety of resources.
-Follow the inquiry process by formulating appropriate questions, gathering and analysing information, drawing conclusions, and communicating the results of your inquiry using related vocabulary.
-Begin by searching for encyclopedias, virtual museums, fur trade archive websites, and historical atlases.
+In this task, you are asked to choose one of the following topics to further explore.
+Follow the inquiry process by formulating appropriate questions, gathering and analyzing information, drawing conclusions, and communicating the results of your inquiry using related vocabulary.

 - The Hudson’s Bay Company – what was their role in the fur trade?